chrisdennett/pong-paddles/README.md

 ## TODO

-- move all params to a central state object.
+- get the serve starting slowler than usual until hit for the first time.
 - stop the jerky motion
 - add sounds
-- Adjust simulation so paddles behave a bit more randomly / naturally
-- have the simulated paddles hit the ball with different parst of the paddle.
+- have the simulated paddles hit the ball with different parts of the paddle.
 This may happen naturally if they are slowed down.
-- have the simlated players winning and losing points.
-- get the serve starting from the middle line and going slowler than usual until hit for the first time.

 ## ideas